dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 ## How to control evolution

-DLT allows schema evolution control via its schema and data contracts.
+`dlt` allows schema evolution control via its schema and data contracts.
 Refer to our **[documentation](https://dlthub.com/docs/general-usage/schema-contracts)** for details.

 ### How to test for removed columns - applying “not null” constraint